Residence Life Handbook

 Group Gatherings in Public Spaces

 A social gathering or meeting of five (5) or more people in a residence hall room or apartment is subject to all municipal, state, and federal laws, as well as College policies.
 Fire code restrictions play an important role in maintaining safety and security of guests and residents.
-The social gathering policy is designed to support the residence hall living and learning environment as the desire to entertain guests in your living area must be balanced with allowing and creating an environment conducive to studying, sleeping, security, and a reasonable amount of privacy of a living and learning environment.

 Each resident may have only a total of three (3) guests at a time.
 The maximum capacity of each room (as determined by fire code) is: